 For details of the chassis (including flitch positions) and the location of the components, see the bodybuilders' drawing of the vehicle concerned.
-These drawings can be obtained from DAF and are available on the internet (www.daf.com).
-To TOPEC subscribers they are available as digital files on CD-ROM (see section 1.5: "Vehicle specification and layout drawings").
+These drawings can be obtained from DAF and are available on the internet (www.dafBBI.com).
+Also see section 1.5: "Vehicle specification and layout drawings").